5l1v3r1/pdf-compressor/README.md

 After a compression, the compressed file will appear next to the uncompressed pdf file with the new filename: <old_file_name>_compressed.pdf .

 Only compress one file at a time.

+Further Developing notes:
+- This program was developed using the quickly framework. https://wiki.ubuntu.com/Quickly